nabaleka/Website-CSS/README.md

 # 2017 CSS
-The Css used on WordCamp Nairobi Website
+The CSS used on WordCamp Nairobi Website

+This is for the 2017 Website https://nairobi.wordcamp.org